reload/dapple/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/)
 - [Task](https://taskfile.dev/#/installation)
 - Prerequisites required by the individual projects. (the design system requires a personal access token when running `task init`.
-The task will fail if not present)
+The task will fail if not present).

 ## Installation